EthanJWright/vs-tasks.nvim/README.md

 VS Tasks can auto detect certain scripts from your package, such as npm scripts.

+## Picker Support

+VS Tasks supports multiple picker backends:

+### Telescope (Default)
+- Full-featured picker with preview
+- Requires `nvim-telescope/telescope.nvim`
+- Load extension: `require("telescope").load_extension("vstask")`

+### snacks.nvim
+- Modern picker with excellent UX
+- Requires `folke/snacks.nvim`
+- Configure with `picker = "snacks"` in setup

+### Custom Picker
+You can also provide your own picker implementation that follows the picker interface defined in `lua/vstask/picker.lua`.

 ## Configuration

+- Configure picker backend (telescope, snacks, or custom)
 - Configure toggle term use
 - Configure terminal behavior
 - Cache json conf sets whether the config will be ran every time.
 If the cache is removed, this will also remove cache features such as remembering last ran command

+### With Telescope
-Make sure to load the plugin in your telescope config
+Make sure to load the plugin in your telescope config:

 ```lua
 require("telescope").load_extension("vstask")